Metal–semiconductor junction: History

-If a metal-semiconductor junction is formed by placing a droplet of mercury, as Braun did, onto a semiconductor, e.g.silicon, to form a Schottky barrier in a Schottky diode electrical setup – electrowetting can be observed, where the droplet spreads out with increasing voltage.
+If a metal-semiconductor junction is formed by placing a droplet of mercury, as Braun did, onto a semiconductor, e.g. silicon, to form a Schottky barrier in a Schottky diode electrical setup – electrowetting can be observed, where the droplet spreads out with increasing voltage.
 Depending on the doping type and density in the semiconductor, the droplet spreading depends on the magnitude and sign of the voltage applied to the mercury droplet.
 This effect has been termed ‘Schottky electrowetting’, effectively linking electrowetting and semiconductor effects.

+Between 1953–1958, Fuller and Ditzenberger's work on the diffusion of impurities into silicon.
+In 1956 Miller and Savage studied the diffusion of aluminium in crystal silicon.

+The first silicon oxide gate transistor were invented by Frosch and Derick in 1957 at Bell Labs.
+In 1956, Richard Baker described some discrete diode clamp circuits to keep transistors from saturating.
+The circuits are now known as Baker clamps.
+One of those clamp circuits used a single germanium diode to clamp a silicon transistor in a circuit configuration that is the same as the Schottky transistor.
+The circuit relied on the germanium diode having a lower forward voltage drop than a silicon diode would have.